Go to my profile

 Canadians love the great outdoors, and who can blame them?
 With beautiful parks and endless opportunities to explore both the front and backcountry, camping is a popular and cheap way to see Canada’s national parks.
 But be warned, when campsite reservations open, those sites can get snapped up in a matter of hours.
 You need to be on the ball when booking them, especially for places like Banff National Park and Vancouver Island.

-Here’s a bonus ‘thing to know about Canada’, because I'm feeling generous.
-JENZA’s Work Canada includes the option to pre-arrange a 4-6 month summer or winter season job, arrival accommodation and help sorting all the boring bits – such as tax and bank accounts.
+Our Work Canada program includes the option to pre-arrange a 4-6 month summer or winter season job, arrival accommodation and help sorting all the boring bits – such as tax and bank accounts.
+Bear spray not included.

 ABOUT THE AUTHOR